 REGULATIONS

 Application Procedure: An applicant for a PWSF shall first obtain a Special Exception from the Zoning Board of Adjustment, followed by Site Plan Review from the Planning Board.
 An applicant may apply for a Joint Meeting of the Zoning Board of Adjustment and the Planning Board.

+Eligible facilities under RSA 12-K:10 shall not otherwise be subject to zoning or land use requirements but shall be reviewed by the Code Enforcement Officer or Planning Board Designee.

 General requirements for a PWSF.